prospercampospinto-star/playboyfarti/README.md

 >- playboyfarti is a comprehensive set of C commands to enhance life in C
 >- playboyfarti runs on x86_64 architecture only
 >- playboyfarti is non genred.
 You may refer to it using "it/he/her/she/her". farti is also fine

+# to run the project

+1. download the source code (.zip)
+2. unpack and open a terminal in the directory
+3. run `make` and `./build/farti` (cmake needs to be installed)
+4. NOTE : this project ONLY RUNS ON x86_64 architecture !